Mxnxn/facebook-clone/README.md

-# Legbook API
+# Cloned API
-Spring API for Legbook(Clone of facebook) Project
+Spring API for (Clone of facebook) Project

 # Intro #
 A Social media site where user can